Load data from cloud storage: Amazon S3

 Output of SHOW INTEGRATIONS command, with the following columns: name, type, category, enabled, comment, created_on.

-5. Use the AWS Management Console to configure permissions for the IAM user (the user that was created automatically for your trial account) to access storage buckets.
-Follow Step 5 under Option 1: Configuring a Snowflake storage integration to access Amazon S3.
+5. Use the AWS Management Console to configure permissions for the IAM user to access storage buckets.
+Follow Step 5 under Option 1: Configure a Snowflake storage integration to access Amazon S3.

 Step 6.
 Create a stage